QuickBooks Blog

 • Investment decisions: Businesses can use financial information to determine if they have the necessary funds and solid financial standing to invest in new areas.

-• Credit decisions: Banks and lenders can use a business’s financial information to determine if a business is in a healthy enough position to receive a loan.
-Financial information may also sometimes be used as the basis for extending, restricting, or terminating an existing loan.
+• Credit decisions: Banks and lenders can use a business’ financial information to determine if a business is in a healthy enough position to receive a loan.
+Financial information is also sometimes used as the basis for extending, restricting, or terminating an existing loan.

 • Tax decisions: Tax authorities may look at financial statements throughout the year to determine how much a business needs to pay in semi-annual tax installments.
 These statements are usually reconciled with actual taxable income at the end of the financial year to figure out whether additional tax is owed or if a refund needs to be issued.

-• Operational decisions: Financial information may be used to gauge the effectiveness of a business’s operations and make adjustments to processes, staffing, etc.
+• Operational decisions: Financial information may be used to gauge the effectiveness of a business’s operations and make adjustments to things like processes, staffing, etc.

 • Product or service decisions: Analysing financial information can indicate whether a business needs to make any changes to its product or service offering, or its pricing, to remain profitable.